 For a quintessential night of Japanese food, drink and revelry, head to a neighborhood izakaya (Japanese-style gastropub).
 In addition to being the perfect place to sample a wide variety of Japanese dishes – from seafood to fried foods, tofu to vegetables – eating and drinking at an izakaya is also a great way to mingle with locals.

 15. Stroll in a Japanese Garden

-Kyoto is most famous for its wealth of gardens, but lovely gardens abound in Japan, from renowned stroll gardens like Kenroku-en in Kanazawa, to the gorgeous gardens of the Adachi Museum of Art.
+Kyoto is most famous for its wealth of gardens (not to mention shrines and temples), but worthwhile gardens abound in Japan, from renowned stroll gardens like Kenroku-en in Kanazawa, to the gorgeous gardens of the Adachi Museum of Art.